Increase in normal minimum pension age in 2028

 It wasn’t possible to transfer and protect a minimum pension age of 551.
 Transferred benefits with a protected pension age of 551 must be ringfenced in the new scheme.
 All other benefits and future benefits stay at 57.

-Block transfer from a scheme with a protected pension age of 551 All benefits transferred, existing and future benefits will have a pension age of 551.
+All benefits transferred, existing and future benefits will have a pension age of 551.
 All benefits transferred, existing and future benefits maintain a protected pension age of 551.

-1 Unlikely, but it is possible the protected pension age in the original scheme was 56, if so the protected pension age in the new scheme will be 56.
+Although it's unlikely, it is possible the protected pension age in the original scheme was 56, if so the protected pension age in the new scheme will be 56.

 The government acknowledges the importance of establishing a clear position on the transitional arrangements.
 For example, people who have taken benefits at age 55 but who have not reached age 57 by 6 April 2028.